Existence of a tricritical point for the Blume-Capel model on $\mathbb{Z}^d$: Introduction

 Despite the interest of this model in physics and the interesting predictions about the tricritical point, there is a lack of rigorous understanding of the phase diagram of the Blume-Capel model.
 Indeed, many rigorous results about the model have been focused well within the discontinuous transition regime, where it is a good test case for Pirogov-Sinai theory -- see \cite[Chapter 7]{FV} and \cite{BS}.
 This is in contrast to the case of the Ising model, where much of the phase diagram is now well-understood \cite{HDC-IP}.
 Stochastic geometric methods have been at the heart of many recent developments, in particular probabilistic representations of spin correlations via the random cluster and random current representations.
 For the Blume-Capel model, an analogous random cluster representation, called the dilute random cluster representation, has been developed by Graham and Grimmett \cite{GG}.
 In this article, we show that the underlying philosophy of the recent techniques used to analyse the Ising model and its random cluster representation can be adapted to rigorously analyse the phase diagram of the Blume-Capel model in dimensions $d\geq 2$.

-The main result of this paper implies the existence of at least one separation point between the points of continuous and discontinuous phase transitions, i.e.\ the existence of a tricritical point.
-Namely, we prove the following.
+Our first result establishes fundamental properties of the phase diagram of the model that has been up until now folklore.